Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/09_Want-to-help.md

 __Cross-platform mp3 splitting:__ The project currently uses Windows-only [mp3DirectCut](https://mpesch3.de/) or [mp3splt](https://mp3splt.sourceforge.net/mp3splt_page/about.php) to quickly and losslessly split mp3 files. mp3splt is cross-platform but occasionally sets the length metadata incorrectly when splitting variable-length mp3 files, so it isn't reliable enough for production work.
 [FFcuesplitter](https://github.com/jeanslack/FFcuesplitter) is a python script that uses ffmpeg to split mp3 files.
 It is possible that rewriting `Mp3DirectCut.SinglePassSplit` to use FFCuesplitter would make the QSArchive software fully functional on multiple platforms.

-__Help deploy the new homepage:__ A generous supporter has designed a new homepage for the Archive.
-Integrating it with the current website will stretch the limits of Ajahn Kaccāna's knowledge of Javascript.
-A skilled Javascript programmer might be able to contribute here.